middlestate/vyla-www/src/pages/about/index.md

         - With control
         - With collaboration
         - With transparency
+    - heading: Build
+      image: /img/particle-icon-build.svg
+      list_items:
+        - The Story - yours and the industry with metrics
+        - The Trust - based on fact not emotion
+        - The forward movement - our industry moving
+    - heading: Transform
+      image: /img/particle-icon-transform.svg
+      list_items:
+        - Dairy efficiency
+        - Sustainability Metrics
+        - The consumer perception

   heading: Objectives and Outcomes
   title: MISSION
+investors:
+  - logo: /img/partner-logos-nestle.svg
+    text: >
+      Nestlé is the world's largest food & beverage company.
+We unlock the power of food to enhance quality of life for everyone, today and for generations to come.
+  - logo: /img/partner-logos-landolakes.svg
+    text: >
+      Land O'Lakes, Inc., one of America's premier agribusiness and food companies, is a member-owned cooperative with industry-leading operations.
+  - logo: /img/partner-logos-lely.svg
+    text: >
+      International family business making producers’ lives easier with innovative solutions and tailored services.
+Lely helps dairy farms operate smartly with the use of management systems.
 team:
   founders:
     - content:
-        - text: >+
+        - text: >
-            Yoav is the Asia regional president of the AllFlex group, an US based company.
-AllFlex group is the world leading company for animal identification and animal monitoring.
-He has substantial commercial and strategic innovation experience with over 15 years in the dairy industry and precise farming business.
+            Yoav  has substantial commercial and strategic innovation experience with over 20 years in the dairy industry and precise farming business.
+In recent years, Mr. Levsky dedicate much of his time to lead an industry wide effort to  address some of the main challenges our food eco system is facing.
+He has a substantial network within the food ecosystem, which he is bringing together to collectively resolve these challenges.

-        - text: >-
-            As the AllFlex Asia regional president, Yoav is operating out of Beijing, China.
-Asia is today a market consisting of 70% of the global animal population and the fastest growing animal identification and monitoring market.
-He is also a board member of Artex Barn Solutions.
-      image: /img/bio-yoav.png
+      image: /img/Yoavlogos.svg
       name: Yoav Levsky
-      title: Chairman
+      title: Chairman of the Board
     - content:
         - text: >
             Tim has a considerable start-up and growth company leadership experience on an international scale.
-He has been the founder and CEO of three manufacturing start-ups and from 2017 to 2019 he was the CEO of VAS (Valley Agricultural Software, Tulare CA).
+He has been the founder and CEO of three manufacturing start-ups, including Tycom, a manufacture of ultra-precision cutting tools (Irvine CA) now part of Kyocera Corporation, Tycom Dental, a manufacturer of endodontic instruments (Irvine CA) now owned by Sybron Dental Specialties (a Danaher company), and Liquidmetal Saga Italy, a producer of molded amorphous alloys (Padova, Italy).
+      image: /img/TimTaylorlogos.svg
+      name: Tim Taylor
+      title: CEO
+    - content:
         - text: >
-            At VAS, he led the transformation of the company from 100% “on-premise” software to being the leading Cloud platform for dairy operations,
+            Experienced software development manager and software engineer with passion for software development and empowering teams to solve real world problems delivering solutions that work and perform well.
+With 30 years experience working with numerous database technologies have a strong data metric driven approach to problem solving and increasingly looking to leverage technology to provide better solutions, more reliably and quickly in today’s big data environments.
+      image: /img/Marklogos.svg
+      name: William Elliot
+      title: Chief Technology Officer
+    - content:
         - text: >
-            While at VAS, Tim collaborated with Nestle, Land O Lakes, Merck Animal Health and Lely to form Vyla.
+            Mark has deep knowledge of dairy farm operations, animal husbandry, farm management & dairy industry ecosystem.
+He has a proven ability to adapt and implement technology that improves dairy farm efficiency & profitability.
+With decades of practical experience in support, planning & design of cloud-based software solutions, Mark is recognized for leading product and development teams to transition from on-premise licensed software to SaaS revenue, cloud-based applications.
+      image: /img/Williamlogos.svg
+      name: Mark Doornink
+      title: VP of Product
+    - content:
+        - text: >
+            Agriculture has been the basis of Jackie’s life since childhood.
+Growing up in the hills amongst beef cattle sent her to pursue a degree in Animal Science from California Polytechnic University on the central coast of California.
+Through a journey that involved entrepreneurship, Jackie fit well into a Project Manager role at VAS and grew into an Integration Product Manager.
+In this role she has managed over 230 projects to meet both short-term and long-term company goals.
+Jackie understands the identification, organization, and progression to launch a successful product on time and with purpose.
-      image: /img/bio-tim.png
+      image: /img/Jackielogos.svg
-      name: Tim Taylor
+      name: Jackie Valenzuela
-      title: CEO
+      title: Project Manager
 ---